Lawi-Mwaura/Movie-App-interface/README.md

 # Table of contents
 1. User stories

-2. Tech-stack HTML, CSS, JS, Bootstrap, Node, Material User Design and API used
+2. Tech-stack HTML, CSS, JS, Node, and API used

 3. Installation and configuration instruction json server